Northern India family holiday

 After breakfast this morning, you leave the Shekhawati region and continue your onward journey to Delhi, where you’ll arrive by mid-afternoon.
 The remainder of the day is then free for some final sightseeing or shopping.
 Ghandi’s house in New Delhi tells the life story of one of India’s most renowned figures, whilst there are bargains galore to be found in the shops and markets around Connaught Place.
 No doubt your Group Leader will arrange a ‘last supper’ where you can look back over the trip of a lifetime.

-Hotel Taj Princess - 1 night (B)
+Hotel Taj Princess or similar - Breakfast included

 Clients travelling on our group flights transfer to the airport and fly home.
-(B)

 Prepare to be amazed by the sights, sounds, hustle and bustle of Old Delhi’s narrow streets and hectic bazaars.
 On our India tour experience the Mosques and temples which are squeezed into unlikely places between shops and market stalls.
 You'll explore the city's gems by minibus

 Travelling by train to Agra you set out to discover what has been described as the world’s most beautiful building – the Taj Mahal.
 Sunrise here is unforgettable on our Taj tours – as the early morning mists clear, the delicately carved marble walls change from rose pink to dazzling white